Sean Shields

-Sean Patrick Shields (born 20 January 1992) is a British professional footballer who plays as a midfielder for Scunthorpe United.
+Sean Patrick Shields (born 20 January 1992) is a British professional footballer who plays as a midfielder for Tonbridge Angels.

 Career

 Shields started his career in the youth system at Tottenham Hotpsur, spending eight years with the club between 2000 and 2008.
 He then joined Isthmian League side Potters Bar Town, where he was spotted by Football Conference side Rushden & Diamonds as a 16-year-old and was offered a trial at Nene Park.
-He was offered apprentice terms at the club, scoring 18 goals in his first season with the youth side.
+He was offered apprentice terms at the club, and went on to score 18 goals in his first season with the youth team.
 He made his first team debut on 12 October 2009 as a 17-year-old, against Daventry United in the Northamptonshire Senior Cup.
 In March 2010, he decided to leave the Diamonds and re-joined Potters Bar Town for a very brief spell until the end of the season.

 In October 2010, he joined Conference South side St Albans City on a one-year contract after a trial period with the club.
 Shields broke into the first team during the 2010–11 season after a string of impressive performances in the reserve side.
 However, he could not stop the club from relegation to the Southern Football League Premier Division in the summer of 2011.
 He rose to prominence during an FA Cup second qualifying-round match against Ashford Town, scoring a first-half hat-trick in a 6–2 victory, which resulted in Shields being nominated for the player of the round.
 Shields went on to make a total of 92 appearances for the Saints, scoring 21 goals, in all competitions.

 On 9 January 2013, he joined Football League Two side Dagenham & Redbridge on a three-and-a-half-year contract until June 2016, after impressing during a short trial with the club.
 He made his debut on 26 January 2013, in the 2–1 league defeat to Morecambe, replacing Medy Elito as a second-half substitute.
 It proved to be his only appearance of the campaign for the Daggers.
 Shields, started the 2013–14 season as a back-up player, making his first league start for Dagenham in a 1–1 draw with Chesterfield.
 In his first full season with the club he made thirteen appearances.

 In August 2014, he re-joined his former club Conference South side St Albans City on a two-month loan, having failed to break into the first team after missing the majority of the 2014 pre-season through injury.
 In October 2014 his loan was extended for a further month after an anonymous St Albans fan funded the deal, having been impressed with his form.
 In November 2014, he returned to Dagenham having scored five goals in sixteen appearances in all competitions, 13 of which were starts.